akaleeroy/collapse-lingo/README.md

 Another example: (mechanical engineering) genetic algorhythm generating millions of designs for a part, stress testing all of them in computer simulation and selecting the most optimal solution.
 That design can then be copied by craftsmen with hand tools.
 Ideally it is distributed with documentation (mentioning what it's optimized for, how and why).
 Or only the form was passed on, to be reproduced _in the dark._ A technology suite that requires high technology only on the first iterations.

 Another different example: using advances in cognitive science to develop teaching and learning methodologies, maximizing the chance that more people will learn new skills required by changing circumstances, faster.

+Because the high technology that generated the artifact is lost or unsustainable in the new context a high tech dip is a [dead man walking](https://en.wiktionary.org/wiki/dead_man_walking) technological suite.

 ### Sprints and scrambles